Lot No. 249: Synopsis

 In 1884, Abercrombie Smith, an athlete and medical student at the University of Oxford, is called to the rooms of his neighbour and fellow student Edward Bellingham.
 Bellingham, a fanatical Egyptology student who owns many ancient Egyptian artefacts, has fainted from a severe shock.
 As Smith uses his medical skills to revive Bellingham, Bellingham's friend William Monkhouse Lee (to whose sister Bellingham is engaged) explains that Bellingham has a curious obsession with an Egyptian mummy that he purchased from an auction sale.
 Bellingham keeps the mummy in his room, and has named it "Lot 249," as those were the words the auctioneers put on its case.

 Over the next few weeks, Smith is frequently disturbed by the sound of mumbling and muttering from Bellingham's room.
 The building's caretaker, Thomas Styles, confides in Smith that he has heard something walking around Bellingham's room while Bellingham is out.
-Shortly afterwards, a student called Long Norton, against whom Bellingham bears a long-standing grudge, is violently attacked by a mysterious and seemingly inhuman figure.
+Shortly afterwards, a student called Long Norton, against whom Bellingham bears a long-standing feud, is violently attacked by a mysterious and seemingly inhuman figure.
 Suspecting Bellingham is connected with the assault, Smith vows to avoid his neighbour entirely.

 Not long afterwards, Monkhouse Lee issues a warning to Smith against Bellingham.
 He explains that he has called off his sister's engagement to Bellingham, after Bellingham confided in him a terrible secret about which he has sworn to keep silent.
-Later, when passing Bellingham's room, Smith witnesses the mummy seemingly vanish and inexplicably reappear in its sarcophagus.
+Later, when passing Bellingham's room, Smith witnesses the mummy seemingly vanish and inexplicably re-appear in its sarcophagus.

-After discovering that Lee has been attacked in a similar manner to Norton, Smith concludes that Bellingham has brought the mummy to life and is sending it to attack people whom he dislikes.
+After discovering that Lee has been attacked in a similar manner to Norton, Smith concludes that Bellingham has brought the mummy to life and is sending it to attack people who angered him.
 Smith confronts Bellingham angrily about the attack on Lee, but Bellingham denies any involvement.
 The following evening, Smith is pursued by the mummy while strolling along a dark country path.
 Fleeing in terror, he narrowly escapes the creature.
-He realises that his own life is now in danger and he must take action to stop Bellingham's evil.
+He realises that his own life is now in danger and he must take action to stop Bellingham's madness.
 The next day Smith enters Bellingham's room and forces him at gunpoint to burn the mummy and all items associated with its animation.
 Once everything has been destroyed, Smith vows to return if Bellingham attempts any such activity again.
 Bellingham quits the university immediately and flees to Sudan.